A to Z Summary Results - Patient Decision Aids - Ottawa Hospital Research Institute

 Title Should I Continue Having Mammograms to Screen for Breast Cancer?
 A decision aid for women aged 70 and older at their next screening mammogram.

-To access it Click here to view the decision aid on the developer website
+To access it View the patient decision aid on the developer website

 Audience Women aged 70 years or older at next mammogram; have previously had a screening mammogram; don't have a current breast symptom; and are considering future mammograms